globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

 The interfaces of these classes, defined below, intentionally include many "sane defaults" (i.e., storing oauth2 access tokens in a json file).
-These defaults however can be overridden if the behavior is not desired.
+These defaults may be overridden to customize the app's behavior.
 For more information on what you can customize and how, see :ref:`globus_app_config`.

 .. note::